gabriellawong/pyiat/README.rst

 	Nosek, B. A., Bar-Anan, Y., Sriram, N., Axt, J., & Greenwald, A. G. (2014).
 Understanding and Using the Brief Implicit Association Test: Recommended Scoring Procedures.
 PLOS ONE, 9(12), e110938. https://doi.org/10.1371/journal.pone.0110938

-See the Documentation_ for more details installation instructions and usage.
+See the Documentation_ for more details on installation and usage.

 Features
 --------